jdickey/app_builder/README.md

 * 'jasmine-fixtures' to the development-and-test group.
 We now assume Teaspoon Script testing is using Mocha rather than Jasmine, and Teaspoon has a perfectly-serviceable fixture feature to replace `jasmine-fixtures`' own `affix`, which was all we used that Gem for.
 * adds `twitter_bootstrap_form_for`, since the base `form_for` Gem now includes Bootstrap support.

+## JavaScript files in `vendor/assets/javascripts`

+1. [`ba-debug`](https://github.com/cowboy/javascript-debug), a simple wrapper for `console.log`;
+1. [`jquery++`](http://jquerypp.com/), widely useful DOM and event-listener functions;
+1. [`mootools`](http://mootools.net), "compact, modular, Object-Oriented JavaScript framework" that enhances several core classes (Array, String, etc);
+1. [`outerHTML`](http://www.darlesson.com/plugins/OuterHTML) is a plugin that gives jQuery access to an element's `outerHTML`, just like the DOM;
+1. [Underscore.js](http://underscorejs.org) is a "utility-belt library for JavaScript that provides a lot of the functional programming support that you would expect in Prototype.js (or Ruby), but without extending any of the built-in JavaScript objects".

 ## Changelog

 Please read the [`CHANGELOG.md`](CHANGELOG.md) file.

+## To Do

+* I'd rather be able to specify the root controller on the command line than have the script come to a full dead stop and ask if one should be created.
+A command line option like "--root-controller welcome" will probably make an appearance before a 1.0 release.
+* Output from generators and closing remarks are scrolled off the screen by the terminal `bundle install` if one forgets to add the `--skip-bundle` command line option.
+That output should be captured and presented at the true end of the run.

 ## Bugs and Feedback